-The House is a Ministry of Mission
+The House is a

-A life on mission starts with the people we come in contact with on a daily basis - that is our neighborhood.
-It is about being part of the very fabric of a community and fully engaging in the humanity of it all.
-It means being where people are, living among them, getting to know them, letting them get to know us.
+A life on mission starts with the people we come in contact with on a daily basis.
+It's about being part of the very fabric of a community and fully engaging in the humanity of it all.
+It means being where people are, living among them, getting to know them, and letting them get to know us.
 The Holy Spirit is present in your life and in the lives of others around you.
 A missional life is a journey of being intentional and requires paying close attention to the work God is already doing.
 Prayer without ceasing is imperative.

 As we engage in the community of a neighborhood, relationships develop, along with a natural desire to spend more time together.
-Opportunities for genuine availability, and regularity in the friendships and communities we inhabit are endless.
+Opportunities for genuine availability and regularity in the friendships and communities we inhabit are endless.

 Paying close attention to the work of the Holy Spirit and growth in authentic relationship with others creates space for significant spiritual conversations.
-A person of peace is one who is spiritually curious and open to hear truth about the Gospel story.
+A person of peace is one who is seeking truth and spiritually curious.

 Spiritual Direction, an ancient ministry of the church, is a relationship in which one person assists another, or others, in attending to God’s presence.
 The purpose of Spiritual Direction is to support a deeper intimacy with God and to consider the very ordinary experiences of life in light of God’s love and presence.
 By engaging the contemplative practice of listening to the Holy Spirit in the presence of someone who provides sacred space, one can discover the ways God is coming to them and wanting to love and renew them.